onaio/tally-ho/docs/overview/README.md

 This view also shows the number of Intaken and Archived form for each Office (analogous to a type of voting district).
-This allows administrators to track down problems in recieving forms from a particular office.
+This allows administrators to track down problems in receiving forms from a particular office.

-The "Reports Races" lists shows the percentage complete for each race.
-This is similarly useful to determine if there is a problem in recieving forms for a particular race.
+The *Reports Races* lists shows the percentage complete for each race.
+This is similarly useful to determine if there is a problem in receiving forms for a particular race.
 Based on the percentage of forms completed, this view shows administrators how close they are to being able to announce preliminary results.

+The *Form Duplicates* list shows duplicate forms that have been entered into the system.

+### Data Views

+There are a number of views that to display the data which the system uses.
+The *Center List* shows the centers used by the system, these are tied to results forms.
+The *Form List* shows all of the valid barcodes that for result forms that can be entered into the system.

+The *Forms Not Received List* shows the barcodes for forms that the system has not yet intaken.

+### Results Exports

+The *Downloads* section allows Super Administrators to export both simple and deteailed results views.
+The *Candidate Votes* download shows a simple spreadsheet of the leading candidates and their votes accross all ballots.
+The *Result Form List* returns a detailed file of the results entered for every result form and associated information about that result form, e.g. gender, ballot, center, and station.

+The *Result Forms With Duplicate Results* export checks to see if there are suspiciously similar results for any forms assigned to the same center.
+For each center, this method searches through all of the result forms for the center and collects any two forms that have the exact same number of votes for the candidates.
+This likely indicates that the same form was entered for multiple stations.

+### Admin Operations

+This section allows a Super Administrator to remove a center or a station for the system.
+To avoid orphaning data that has been entered into the system these operations first verify that no results have been recorded for the center or station that the admin is attempting to remove.
+If any results exist the barcodes for the center or station are returned and the center or station is not removed.

+When a center is removed from the system, all the stations associated with this center and any result forms associated with this center are removed.
+This means that it will no longer be possible to intake those barcodes.
+Similarly, when a station is removed from the system all result forms for that station are also removed.